strangedevice/TANGIBLE-PROJECT/README.md

 ```

-//How this can potentially be applied
+Analog could be potentially used in our game as a sensor such as detecting the brightness or possibly used as an analog joystick for controlling the character or a robot.

 ### **SERVOS AND MOTION**

-A servo motor is a closed-loop system that uses precise position of its shaft to move to its final position.
+A servo motor is a closed-loop system that uses precise position of its shaft to a specific angle which is usually between 0° to 180°.
 [^5]

 This is a basic servo sweep physical circuit:

 ![SERVO SWEEP PHYSICAL](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/Servo.jpg)

-Here are the schematics of the servo sweep circuit:
+Schematics:

 ![SERVO SWEEP SCHEMATICS](https://github.com/CaNi31/TANGIBLE-PROJECT/blob/main/Pictures/SERVO_SWEEP_SCHEMATICS.png)